315+ Telescopes Ranked

 What can you see with the Zhumell Z130?

-The Zhumell Z130 is just at the threshold of being able to give you seriously interesting views of the Moon, planets, and deep-sky objects without being merely a sampler you get tired of.
+The Zhumell Z130 is just at the threshold of being able to give us seriously interesting views of the Moon, planets, and deep-sky objects without being merely a sampler you get tired of.

-Within the Solar System, the Z130 easily shows the phases of Venus and Mercury, and details just a few miles/kilometers across on the Moon.
-You could spend a lifetime looking at just the Moon and never get tired of it, especially if you wake yourself up early or stay up late enough to view the less-frequently-enjoyed details when it is waning past full.
+Within the Solar System, the Z130 easily shows the phases of Venus and Mercury and details just a few miles/kilometers across on the Moon.
+We could spend a lifetime looking at just the Moon and never get tired of it, especially if we wake ourselves up early or stay up late enough to view the less-frequently-enjoyed details when it is waning past full.

 Jupiter’s cloud bands look magnificent, with various swirls, festoons, and, of course, the Great Red Spot able to be seen on a steady and clear night.
-The moons of Jupiter are no longer mere pinpoints but worlds in their own right – albeit tiny disks, and only clearly distinguishable as such when they transit the planet and cast shadows in their wake.
+The moons of Jupiter are no longer mere pinpoints but worlds in their own right—albeit tiny disks—and are only clearly distinguishable as such when they transit the planet and cast shadows in their wake.

 Zane Landers